BrendonLH/Learning-Journal/README.md

 ## Links and Contacts
-[my GitHub Profile](https://github.com/BrendonLH) is my Github Profile
+[My GitHub Profile](https://github.com/BrendonLH) is my Github Profile

 ----Thats all you Git!---